phorton1/base-apps-gitMUI/docs/config.md

 onto lists in the parent repo and the main module repo:

 - parent repo - {submodules} list gets all it's fully qualified submodules paths
-- main_module repo - {used_in} gets a list of all cloned copies of the main module
+- main_module repo(s) - {used_in} gets a list of all cloned copies of the main module

-## Important VERBS within Repos
+## Most Important VERBS within Repos

-These verbs are used for integrity checks, and to to help getting more information abou the repo from gitHub
+These verbs are used for integrity checks agains gitHub, and to help gitUI get more information about the repo from gitHub.
+These are set automatically to the gitHub values with the *gitUI init* command:

 - **PRIVATE** - is an integrity check against the visibility of the repo on gitHub, to make sure it is what I think